The ‘hybrid’ planning application, which is the overarching plan for the entire estate, has been approved.

 In line with Government advice, we are continuing to work on the regeneration of the Queensway estate from home using technology to ensure the progress of the project continues.
 Porters Place Southend-on-Sea LLP would like to reassure you that the Better Queensway project is still on track and as scheduled.
 We have recently received planning approval for the masterplan and detailed plans of the highway changes.

 In the meanwhile, we are proactively working behind the scenes on the project with the support of Southend-on-Sea Borough Council.
 The project team are continuing to work with our architects, highways and transport consultants, engineering experts and our town planning consultants, to ensure we can bring you a Better Queensway.
-Ground work investigations for the Better Queensway redevelopment have also started on site, with all staff working safely to government guidelines.
+Ground work investigations for the Better Queensway redevelopment have now been completed.

 As part of Porters Place Southend-on-Sea LLP, Southend-on-Sea Borough Council, Swan Housing Association together with South Essex Homes who continue to manage the Queensway Estate on behalf of Southend-on-Sea Borough Council, send you our continued support and look forward to meeting you again very soon.